MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/column-permissions.md

 1. Under **Related**, select **Column Permission Profiles**.

+1. Do one of the following:<!--note from editor: Edits assume that this is actually a fork in the road rather than a sequence of steps that must all be taken.--

-1. Select **Add Existing Column Permission Profiles** to add an existing column permission to a web role.
+   1. To add an existing column permission to the web role, select **Add Existing Column Permission Profiles**, and then browse to the record you want.

-1. Browse for a column permission profile or select **New Column Permission Profiles** to create a new column permission profile record.
+   1. To create a new column permission profile record, select **New Column Permission Profiles**.

     :::image type="content" source="media/column-permissions/column-permission-profiles.png" alt-text="Adding column permission profiles.":::